Physical Therapy For Bursitis In Your Hips

 This includes major ones in your knees, shoulders, elbows, and hips.

-Each bursa protects your soft tissues – tendons, ligaments, and muscles – from the friction created by your bones as you move.
+Each bursa protects your soft tissues, which includes your tendons, ligaments, and muscles, from the friction in your bones as you move.

 Most people have two major bursae in each hip.

-The iliopsoas bursa is located on the inside of your hip, near your groin.
+The iliopsoas bursa sits on the inside of your hip, near your groin.

 The trochanteric bursa is on the outside of your hip, along the knobby part known as the greater trochanter.